it176131/it176131.github.io/_posts/2025-01-18-recent-posts-action.md

 I'll give a high level overview of what I have now, and how everything interacts with each other.

 # The files
+To keep things organized,
+I decided
+to put the [_action_](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions#actions) in the [blog repo](https://github.com/it176131/it176131.github.io), and the [_workflow_](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions#workflows) in the [profile repo](https://github.com/it176131/it176131).
 ```
 📂 it176131.github.io
 └── 📂 .github